badcodebuilder/NetflowGenerator/docs/methodology.md

 # Methodology

-When you ask how to implement this program, I will give you 2 keywords, socket and multithread(maybe I need to add Redis).
-In the client, I use about 50 threads, and each of them sends and only sends UDP packet if necessary.
-I think if all of packets(missing a few of them will be OK) are received and record the receiving time, group them by slices of time, it should make it.
+Multithread is used in branch master.
+But it does not return a correct result.
+Maybe there is a **BUG** about <code>clock()</code>, I will try it later, but I rewrited that in single thread.

+In client, I use 2 threads, one is used to send packets, and the other is used to send a signal to enable sending.